-Strategy #1: Provide housing rehabilitation, home repair and weatherization assistance to low to moderate income persons.
+Strategy #1: Provide housing rehabilitation, home repair and weatherization assistance to low for moderate income persons.

-Goal: The City will provide financial assistance for rehabilitation and repair of owner-occupied units.
+Goal: The City will provide financial assistance for rehabilitation and repair of owneroccupied units.
 It is anticipated that 50 dwellings will be rehabilitated or repaired at a rate of ten (10) per year.